wandb/server/terraform/aws/README.md

-# This terraform module has been deprecated please use our [new module](https://github.com/wandb/terraform-aws-wandb) instead.
+# This terraform module has been deprecated, please use our [new module](https://github.com/wandb/terraform-aws-wandb) instead.

 ## Installing W&B Local in AWS